 North Coast residential prices increased a little faster in 2018 than in 2017.
 In 2017, the median price increase was about 10.7 percent over the year to September.
 In Columbia County the average price increase was 9.2 percent over the year to September 2017.
 So, the residential market remained fairly hot along the north coast and Columbia County in 2018.

-The monthly median sales price bottomed out in January 2013 in the North Coast region at $175,000.
-Monthly average sales prices (shown in the graph) are usually higher and more volatile.
-The low point for monthly average sales price for the three counties was $210,300 back in February 2011.
-By both measures it seems certain that the low point in housing prices has passed for the north coast.
+The 12-month average of median sales price (shown in the chart) bottomed out in January 2012 in the North Coast region at $201,533.
+Monthly median sales prices are more volatile.
+The low point for monthly median sales price for the three counties was $175,000 back in January 2013.
+The 12-month average of Columbia County’s median sales prices reached its low point in January 2012 at $156,033.
+By all measures it seems certain that the low point in housing prices passed for the North Coast and Columbia County.

 The number of closed sales (1,350) in the North Coast region from January through September 2018 entered into the RMLS system was about 30 more than those same months in 2017.
 In Columbia County, the number of closed sales (678) from January through September dropped by 24 from 2017.
 All told, it seems as though the market volume in both regions has moderated a bit from the previous year.